 Friday - 3rd Week of Advent.

-Entering God's presence: A life of psalms.
+God's presence: A life of psalms.

 Entering God's presence makes life a psalm.
 In the presence, heart fills God's reflections and tongue recite it as an offering to God.
 An adoration of spirit and truth.